Signs You May Have Kidney Stones

 - Surgery: If a kidney stone is very large, surgery may be required to remove it from the urinary tract.
 Small telescopic instruments are inserted through a small incision in the back to remove the stone.
 General anesthesia is used during the procedure, which typically involves a 1–2 day hospital stay.

-While passing a kidney stone can be uncomfortable, pain can often be managed with the help of a doctor or at your nearest MD Now center.
+While passing a kidney stone can be uncomfortable, pain can often be managed with the help of a provider or at your nearest MD Now center.
 If you’ve noticed the signs of kidney stones, seek medical attention quickly—especially if your symptoms are severe.
 Getting the care you need will ensure a faster and more comfortable recovery.